Welcome to the website of the Bridge Ward Club, which celebrated its 90th anniversary in January 2020!

 Anyone who lives, works or has an interest in the ward may apply to join the club.
-Membership enquiries are welcome – contact our Membership Secretary Karen Whitting.
+Membership enquiries are welcome – contact our Membership Secretary.

 The club is run by a main committee who organise the events and run the administration of the not for profit club.
 The main committee is steered by a Chairman and Deputy Chairman who are elected bi-annually, in addition to other officers fulfilling various roles.
 Bridge Ward Club also has a ‘corporate’ sub-committee which addresses the needs and interests of the working members of the ward.

 Each Chairman has designated charities for the two year tenure in the Chair, in 2018/19 it was Cambridge Samaritans and for 2019/20 the Chairman’s Charity was in aid of the Bridge Ward 5-a-side football Challenge Cup for adults and less advantaged schools, which raised over £1,200.
-For 2020/21, the Chairman’s charity is the North Weald Airfield Association.
+For 2020/21, the Chairman’s charity was the North Weald Airfield Association.
 The Chairman’s Charity 2022/23 is the Tom Bowridge Youth Cancer Foundation.

 Bridge Ward Club was founded in January 1930 by 31 initial members who all had addresses in the Ward.
 The object of the Club was to provide electors and those who work and have an interest in the Ward with an opportunity to promote social activities and discussion of topics of local and general interest and also to exchange Ward and parochial information.